Golf

 Among the X-18 features:

-• Extreme Notch Weighting: A proprietary - and visible - visible feature that raises each iron's Moment of Inertia (MOI) for increased stability and better results on off-center hits.
+• Extreme Notch Weighting: A proprietary - and visible - feature that raises each iron's Moment of Inertia (MOI) for increased stability and better results on off-center hits.

 • S2H2: S2H2 stands for "Short Straight Hollow Hosel," and it's been a staple of Callaway irons for more than 15 years.
-The S2H2 systems allows weight to be moved lower and to the perimeter area of the clubhead.
-This increases forgiveness and aids the golfer in the getting the ball airborne.
+The S2H2 systems allow weight to be moved lower and to the perimeter area of the clubhead.
+This increases forgiveness and aids the golfer in getting the ball airborne.

 • Tru-Bore: An integral element of the S2H2 design is Tru-Bore Technology, which extends the shaft tip completely through the clubhead to the sole for greater feel and superior control.